-- 2 travel lanes (1 in each direction) and a centre turn lane

-- b.
-Local Street and Local Street with Parking

-- sidewalks on both sides of the street

-- · cycle tracks on both sides of the street

-- 2 travel lanes (1 in each direction)

-- c.
-Shared Use Path cross sections as shown on Appendix 1, Figures 4 and 5

-- · cycling and walking facilities

-- Pedestrian-scale lighting

-- Tree and planting buffer
+- 2 travel lanes (1 in each direction) - c.
+Shared Use Path cross sections as shown on Appendix A 4, Figures 4 and 5 - cycling and walking facilities - Pedestrian-scale lighting - Tree and planting buffer - c.

-- c.
 The streets and shared use paths identified on Schedule E of this Secondary Plan provide connectivity within, as well as to and from, Promenade Centre.
 Collector and local streets form the transportation network, with local streets primarily connecting to development and collector streets primarily connecting to the arterial street network.
 The combined street and shared-use path networks are intended to minimize average travel distances within Promenade Centre for active transportation and are required to encourage active transportation travel.
-Streets and shared use paths should be designed to safely and comfortably accommodate active transportation users through the provision of cycle tracks which meet the needs of users of all ages and abilities.

-d.
-Street Network
+Streets and shared use paths should be designed to safely and comfortably accommodate active transportation users through the provision of cycle tracks which meet the needs of users of all ages and abilities. - d.
+Street Network - i.

-- i.
 Streets within Promenade Centre should be designed to an appropriate speed limit to minimize the potential for motorist speeding.
-Speed limits should be reviewed in the context of the City of Vaughan Speed Limit Policy to encourage lower speed limits on streets, wherever technically justified, to increase safety for vulnerable road users. - ii.
-Priority will be placed on providing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk or bicycle.
-Street design may be modified to ensure good architectural design can be achieved and the protection of Natural Areas, while maximizing connectivity for pedestrians and cyclists.

-e.
-Shared Use Path Network

-- i.
-The shared use path network provides additional connectivity to maximize access to, from and within Promenade Centre.
-It should include pedestrian and cycling amenities such as lighting, waste receptacles, bike facilities, wayfinding signage, and places to sit. - ii.
-A shared use path network is conceptually illustrated on Schedule E. The actual design and layout of the system, including local network and servicing links, will be determined by the City through the development process working with the landowners. - iii.
-Safe and direct crossings of all streets including boundary arterial streets, and connections to the transit system, particularly the Transit Terminal, should be provided from the shared use path network. - iv.
+Speed limits should be reviewed in the context of the City of Vaughan Speed Limit Policy to encourage lower speed limits on streets, wherever technically justified, to increase safety for vulnerable road users. - Priority will be placed on providing safe and comfortably designed spaces for pedestrians and cyclists, with streetscapes that encourage users to walk or bicycle.
+Street design may be modified to ensure good architectural design can be achieved and the protection of Natural Areas, while maximizing connectivity for pedestrians and cyclists. - e.
+Shared Use Path Network - i.
+The shared use path network formed by public and publicly accessible private segments provides additional connectivity to maximize access to, from and within Promenade Centre.
+It should include pedestrian and cycling amenities such as lighting, waste receptacles, bike facilities, wayfinding signage, and places to sit. - A shared use path network is conceptually illustrated on Schedule E and shall incorporate required elements for pedestrian and cycling and as illustrated in Appendix A, Figures 4 and 5.
+The actual design and layout of the system, including local network and servicing links with consideration for provision of vehicular access, will be determined by the City through the development process working with the landowners. - iii.ii.
+Safe and direct crossings of all streets including boundary arterial streets, and connections to the transit system, particularly the Transit Terminal, should be provided from the shared use path network. - iv.iii.
 Development occurring adjacent to the shared use path network shall be laid out and designed to maintain visual and physical public access, maximize safety, and minimize conflicting privacy issues.
-Convenient and efficient access should be provided to the f.
-Implementation of the Transportation Network
+Convenient and efficient access should be provided to the network from abutting development through the use of mid-block active transportation connections.